tonysparks/litac-lang/README.md

 }
 ```

-If you execute the command `litac -pkg-install` this will download any defined packages in the `dependencies` section of your `pkg.json` and extract them to the `.pkgs/` directory.
+If you execute the command `litac install` this will download any defined packages in the `dependencies` section of your `pkg.json` and extract them to the `.pkgs/` directory.
 It will also create a `.build.json` file which will be used by the `litac` compiler to resolve package module files.

-After executing `litac -pkg-install`:
+After executing `litac install`:
 ```
 .pkgs/
 bin/